 Prevents Cancer:

 Chayote, being rich in antioxidants fights against free radicals thus slowing down the progression of cancer cells, especially in those suffering from leukaemia and cervical cancer.
-The presence of flavonoids in Chayote, not only have anti-cancer activity but restrict the growth of cancer cells and prevent metastasis.
-These compounds reportedly eliminate oxidant molecules which are responsible for the faster growth of tumours and for these reasons, it is strongly recommended in to the diet chart of the cancer patients.
+The presence of flavonoids in Chayote, not only has anti-cancer activity but restricts the growth of cancer cells and prevents metastasis.
+These compounds reportedly eliminate oxidant molecules which are responsible for the faster growth of tumors and for these reasons, it is strongly recommended in the diet chart of cancer patients.

 Slows Down Aging:

-This super vegetable can effectively reduce oxidative stress, which may have a negative impact on the body cells, thus making skin look dull and pale.
+This super vegetable can effectively reduce oxidative stress, which may harm the body cells, thus making the skin look dull and pale.
 Eating Chayote brings down the signs of metabolic syndrome, thus protecting the body from cell damage, making the skin glow from within.

 Also Read: 5 Ways To Build Basic Beauty Regimen For Aging Skin